Free The Children (FTC) began with a story one boy couldn’t ignore.

 Craig and WE are an internationally recognized organisation and have been nominated for the Nobel Peace Prize three times

 Craig, the founder of FTC (current WE), has appeared in multiple major TV stations such as 60 minutes (CNN) and is attracting attention across the world.
 A documentary following Craig’s activities, ‘It takes a Child’ won the UNESCO Gold Medal at the New York Film Festival in 1999.
 (The documentary ‘It takes a Child’ is available on the FTCJ Online Shop).

 Craig’s and FTC’s activities have been reported in multiple medias such as TIME Magazine, New York Times, Chicago Tribune, London Times, BBC, Toronto Star.
 FTC’s activities was also broadcasted as a special programme on major US TV station AC, and has gained excellent reviews.

 Our relationship with FTC in Canada (current WE)

 Free The Children (FTC) was founded in 1995 in Toronto by a Canadian boy, Craig, and in 2016 changed its name to WE.
-Although the name of the organisation has changed, our vision of ‘children have the power to make a change’ has not changed, and in order to embody that principle, we are working on empowering young people in Canada, the US, and the UK along with our development programmes worldwide.
+Although the name of the organization has changed, our vision of ‘children have the power to make a change’ has not changed, and in order to embody that principle, WE is working on empowering young people in Canada, the US, and the UK along with the development programmes worldwide.

-We started as a voluntary organisation in 1999 as we resonated with FTC’s philosophy.
-FTC provided us with information to establish a Japanese branch,and we are now registered as a NPO.
-Although FTCJ started as a Japanese branch of FTC, FTCJ isn’t a subordinate organisation, and we are operationally and financially independent.
-As a Japanese partner organisation of FTC/WE in Canada, we are part of the WE network and have engaged in various activities with them.
+We, Free The Children Japan, started as a voluntary organization in 1999 as we resonated with FTC’s philosophy.
+FTC provided us with information to establish a Japanese branch and we are now registered as a NPO to Tokyo Metropolitan government.
+Although FTCJ started as a Japanese branch of FTC, FTCJ isn’t a subordinate organization, and we are operationally and financially independent.
+As a Japanese partner organization of FTC/WE in Canada, we are part of the WE network and have engaged in various activities with them.